nicklockwood/layout/README.md

 # Introduction

-## What?

-Layout is a framework for implementing iOS user interfaces using runtime-evaluated expressions for layout and XML template files.
-It is intended as a more-or-less drop-in replacement for Nibs and Storyboards, but offers a number of advantages.

-To find out more about why we built Layout, and the problems it addresses, check out [this article](http://bytes.schibsted.com/layout-declarative-ui-framework-ios/).

 ## Why?

 Layout seeks to solve a number of issues that make Storyboards unsuitable for large, collaborative projects, including: